Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 This means:
 - Not overselling AI capabilities to the public or policymakers
 - Distinguishing between what systems can do and what they understand
-- Recognizing that scaling current approaches may hit fundamental limits
+- Recognising that scaling current approaches may hit fundamental limits
 - Being open to radically different approaches informed by cognitive science

 Mitchell's humility extends to her own proposals--she doesn't claim to have a definitive